bramiozo/RexR/_hackathon2018/readme.md

 ## Pre-processing

+Determine feature importances bottom-up: from the proteins->RNA->DNA Determine feature importances top-down: from the DNA->RNA->proteins

 Omics --> sub-omics
 *	split the omics
-*	apply tf-idf to all count-based features
+*	apply tf-idf of sorts to all count-based features
 *	normalise if appropriate
 *	reduce if necessary (preferably keeping the features intact)